-This command aborts a backup, having the specified backup_id, of cluster cluster_name.
+This command aborts a backup of cluster cluster_name having the ID backup_id specified with the --backupid option.
 You can obtain a list of backups and their IDs known to this MySQL Cluster Manager instance using the list backups.
 If the backup is not actually in progress, the command has no effect.